kielwells/kielwells.github.io/_posts/2019-12-10-initial-blog-post.md

 ---
 layout: post
-title: "Initial Blog Post"
+title: Test Post
 ---

-# Test Post
+# Test Post!

-This is a pilot test of blog posting to see if I'm following the Jekyll format properly.
+Here's some test text for a test post.